solariumphp/solarium/docs/plugins.md

 position on the outer `while`.
 Using an inner `while` instead is functionally equivalent, but calling `valid()` twice in succession would cause the same documents to be fetched twice from Solr (although still processed once by the script) on common multiples of the chunk size and prefetch size.

-Calling `current()` twice without advancing the iterator returns the same document twice from the already fetched results without side effects.